Independent Environmental Monitoring Program: SRB Technologies

 Indigenous Nations and Communities’ Participation

-In advance of the 2021 IEMP sampling campaign at SRBT, notification emails were sent to Indigenous Nations and communities near the facility to notify them of the sampling campaign and to seek input on the sampling plan.
+We have made it a priority to ensure that IEMP sampling reflects Indigenous traditional knowledge, land use and values, where possible.
+In addition to routine IEMP sampling activities, we seek input from local Indigenous Nations and communities on our IEMP sampling plans.
+In advance of the 2024 IEMP sampling campaign around the SRBT site, notification emails were sent to Indigenous Nations and communities near the facility to notify them of the sampling campaign and to seek input on the sampling plan.
 We invited suggestions for species of interest, valued components, and potential sampling locations where traditional practices and activities may take place.
-We will continue to engage with Indigenous Nations and communities to ensure that IEMP sampling incorporates Indigenous knowledge in future sampling.
+Vegetation, food, soil and water were sampled.

 Focus on health